eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 `CycloneDDS` versioning follows the standard semantic versioning except that major version 0 is also considered stable. `CycloneDDS` was already a stable code base when it was contributed to [Eclipse Foundation](https://eclipse.org)

 * MAJOR version when you make incompatible API changes.
 * MINOR version when you add functionality in a backwards compatible manner.
-MINOR IS source compatible (we strive to maintain binary compatibility as well).
+MINOR is source compatible (we strive to maintain binary compatibility as well).
 * PATCH version when you make backwards compatible bug fixes.
 PATCH is binary compatible.

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.